opoku1968/Game-of-Chance/README.md

 # Game of Chance

-The Game of chance website is a website that provides an interactive rock paper scissors game for users where they are able to play with their computer.Rock paper scissors is a game played between 2 competitors where each form a shapes of rock or paper or scissors with their hands and the rule is rock crushed scissors,scissors cut through paper and paper wrap around rock.
+The Game of Chance website is a website that provides an interactive rock paper scissors game for users where they can play with their computer.
+Rock paper scissors is a game played between 2 competitors where each forms a shape of rock or paper or scissors with their hands and the rule is rock crushed scissors, scissors cut through paper and paper wrapped around rock.